cs-ed/impacts-Isasea/README.md

 Learning Objectives:
 Students will be able to :
 1. Analyze complex problems and provide creative solutions using computer science by thinking of what is best ethically.
-2. Designate various solutions and work with a team to execute these solutions.
+2. Designate various solutions and work with a team to execute these solutions that are important to social impacts.
 3. Learn how to use coding to help resolve issues faced in society.
 4. Write a solution to a problem using adequate coding language.